itowlson/spin/docs/content/sips/draft-000-templates.md

 If there are no templates then it could tell you how to install some from the Spin Git repository.

+### Updating installed templates

+We could add a `spin templates update <TEMPLATE_NAME>` command to refresh a templates from source.
+If templates are kept in cloned git repos, then this is just a matter of doing a `git pull`... _except_ this will update all templates sourced from that repo, which could be surprising.

 ## Template authoring: file format